inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/203-the-basics-of-qgis.rst

 - Access basic tools through the toolbar
 - Clean up the toolbar
 - Show a map in the map window
-- Get information on an active map through status bar
+- Get information on an active map through the status bar

 In this module we begin using QGIS.
-We’ll see how to install the software, and understand the layout, interface and core functions of the software.
+We’ll see how to install the software and understand the layout, interface and core functions of the software.
 By the end of this module, you’ll be on your way to becoming a competent GIS user!